 Cultural life is thriving here as public spaces are spruced up and put to unique use’s, entire ‘hipster’ like neighborhoods have sprung up overnight and a culinary explosion has resulted in more incredible restaurants than any one person could ever hope to visit.

-Add to that 2,000 years of Pre- Colombian history, opulent colonial architecture, contemporary flare and a high-speed lifestyle it’s no wonder that travellers are heading back in droves to Mexico City and are now looking for unique, affordable accomodation options in Mexico City.
-And for backpackers, families or budget travellers alike I can recommend to you Casa San Ildefonso, one of the best hostels Mexico City has to offer!
-If you have any other concerns, trying reading this guide to backpacking in Mexico to put your mind at ease
+Add to that 2,000 years of Pre- Colombian history, opulent colonial architecture, contemporary flair and a high-speed lifestyle it’s no wonder that travelers are heading back in droves to Mexico City and are now looking for unique, affordable accommodation options in Mexico City.
+And for backpackers, families or budget travelers alike I can recommend to you Casa San Ildefonso, one of the best hostels Mexico City has to offer!
+If you have any other concerns, trying reading this guide to backpacking in Mexico to put your mind at ease!

 Now you're all set and prepared to explore our big wide world, why not sort out everything else out all in one go?
 If necessary for your travel plans make sure you have brought proper travel insurance, protected your privacy by getting a secure VPN, compared all the top hotel booking sites to find just what you're after, reserved an unbeatable rental car price and - of course - booked the best flight deals!

 Many budget travelers (including me) indulge in worldwide airport lounge access, so we can experience luxury while still slumming it in economy.
 Naturally, we would never leave home without a more a more general travel guide since we couldn’t possibly cover everything here!

 Just add an adventurous attitude and plenty of smiles - they go a long way - and that about covers it all!
 Now go out, find your own path and don't forget to share your best inspiration stories with me on Facebook, Twitter, and Instagram...I'd love to hear from you!